 Some nonprofits, like this one, mix in educational content to provide value to their audience.
 Ladies Learning Code understand their target audience is the parents of young girls, and this post shows them how to get their kids involved with coding.
 It’s a functional post, but also promotes what they offer at the same time.

 Coquitlam Search and Rescue – Share Stories and Provide a Public Service

 Coquitlam SAR helps the public by sharing stories of how they have been deployed.
 In this case they use the example to teach people about preparation before a hike, and even link to resources that will help potential hikers avoid this situation.
 In other blog posts they also provide warnings and updates about weather, Google Maps errors that could lead to dangerous situations, and educational material.
 They also benefit from this because it’s a platform for news organizations to reference when also reporting on the stories.

 Just remember, your blog isn’t just a stage to talk about yourself.
 It’s a platform to provide value, share stories, educate, appreciate, and inform your target reader.
 By doing this the success of your blog isn’t tied to one number such as donations.
 However, if you keep up a consistent blog, it sure will bring in that as well.

 Your blog is the equivalent of your neighbour regularly bringing you fresh baked treats (I wish this happened more often).
 When they eventually need help moving a couch you’re more than willing to spend a minute to help them.
 Your blog posts can be those cookies for you to provide value and build a relationship.

 Are you interested in starting your own blog, or getting it more organized and purposeful?
-Start the Kickstart Your Nonprofit Blog Course for free and have your blog up and running and start building momentum right from the beginning and build your strategy as you practice.
+Start the Blog with Impact Course for free and have your blog up and running and start building momentum right from the beginning and build your strategy as you practice.